NLog/NLog.github.io/_posts/2015-01-20-have-you-seen-our-new-fluent-interface.md

 ---
 layout: post
 title: Have you seen our new fluent interface?
 (3.2.0 feature)
-excerpt:
 ---

-With the release of 3.2.0 also a new [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) is introduced.
+With the release of 3.2.0 a new [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) has also been  introduced.
-This feature makes it really easy to write complex logging statements and can be extended with [Extension methods](http://msdn.microsoft.com/en-us//library/bb383977.aspx).
+This feature simplifies writing complex logging statements and can be extended with [extension methods](http://msdn.microsoft.com/en-us//library/bb383977.aspx).

 {% highlight csharp %}
 var logger = LogManager.GetCurrentClassLogger();